LDMX-Software/ldmx-sw/Detectors/data/README.md

 - `ldmx-det-v14-8gev` : version 14 of the full LDMX detector updated for an 8GeV beam
 - `ldmx-lyso-r3-v14-8gev` : version 14 of the full LDMX detector updated for an 8GeV beam, but with the target changed to 2 layers of LYSO bars, r1 was removed in ldmx-sw v4.4.7, r2 was removed in 4.4.8
 - `ldmx-det-v15-8gev` : like version 14 but contains air instead of vacuum
+- `ldmx-det-v16-8gev` : like version 15 but with the 2025 design report tagger and recoil trackers

 ### Archived geometries
 Previously used geometries can be found under the `archived` directory.
 In case you need to use any of these, ran `tar -xf` on them and move them back under `data` and then re-configure and re-install ldmx-sw (all detector directories under `data/` are included in the install location):